elastic/apm-contrib/apm-agent-java/frameworks/grails3/README.md

 }
 ```

-## compile, package and run the application with agent
+## Compile, package and run the application with agent

 For example, when running application with `./gradlew bootRun`, in `build.gradle`:
 Replace elastic agent jar path in `build.gradle`, and provide suitable Elastic APM server URL.